DeviaVir/zenbot/README.md

 - considers `trend_ema_rate >= 0` an upwards trend and `trend_ema_rate < 0` a downwards trend
 - Buys at the beginning of upwards trend, sells at the beginning of downwards trend
 - Can be prone to "whipsaws" when the EMA rate oscillates around 0.
+- The bot will always try to avoid trade fees, by using post-only orders and thus being a market "maker" instead of a "taker".
+Some exchanges will, however, not offer maker discounts.

 ### Option tweaking tips